MahdiDavoodi/FIFA/README.md

 	3. Work with themes and make a better UI.
 	4. Add "setting" Activity.
 	5. Add edit option for match results.
-	6. Think about new options in the app.